kooparse/bast/README.md

 ## Thanks

-I read the [Fathom](https://github.com/usefathom/fathom) codebase, it’s a pretty cool project made in Golang, also their codebase is clean.
-If you don’t want to spend time on hosting your own web analytics, you should definitely check their [plans](https://usefathom.com/pricing).
+I read the [Fathom](https://github.com/usefathom/fathom) codebase, it’s a pretty cool project made in Golang.
+If you don’t want to spend time on hosting your own web analytics and pay for services, you should definitely check their [plans](https://usefathom.com/pricing).

-To identified users without using a cookie, I was inspired by [Ackee](https://github.com/electerious/Ackee).
-So don't hesitate to go see this cool project; it's fully made in javascript.
+To identify users without using cookies, I was inspired by [Ackee](https://github.com/electerious/Ackee).
+So don't hesitate to check this cool project; it's fully made in javascript.